-- 49. While refugees require continued GFA due to their vulnerability given their long-term exile, the socioeconomic impact of COVID-19 and the global food price increases, WFP will complement the refugee response with more long-term approaches.
-This will be done in partnership with UNHCR by harmonizing GFA with national social assistance schemes. - 50.
+- 49. While refugees require continued GFA due to their vulnerability given their long-term exile and, the socioeconomic impact of COVID-19 and the global food price increases, WFP will reorientcomplement the refugee response towardswith more sustainablelong-term approaches.
+This will be done in partnership with UNHCR by harmonizing GFA with national social assistance schemes and strengtheningrefugee self-reliance. - 50.
 The identification of refugees with self-reliance potential will allow reductions in unconditional assistance.
 The journey towards greater self-reliance will either be through a more conducive enabling environment for the most skilled and entrepreneurial individuals or by building their capacity to participate in the labour market (profiling, advocacy and livelihood support).
 Consequently, a phased decrease over the course of the CSP is planned for activity 1, as the sustainable solutions agenda for refugees materializes.
 It is anticipated that by the end of the CSP term WFP will be supporting a smaller number of refugees who face the most challenging and complex barriers to self-reliance.